justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/overview.md

 ---

-## Code and Project Structure
+## PIE component systems

-All of our PIE components, tools and documentation (including this site) are maintained on the open-source [PIE Monorepo on Github](https://github.com/justeattakeaway/pie).
+We develop and maintain different projects that incorporate the PIE Design Language.
+If you would like to know which one to use, please follow [this guide](/engineers/getting-started/structure/#what-library-to-use) to understand what is the best library for you, based on your tech stack.

 For a more detailed look at the **component systems** the PIE team maintain, the PIE monorepo and how it’s structured, see the [structure section of our engineering docs](/engineers/getting-started/structure).

-We also help to maintain a number of other projects that incorporate the PIE Design Language (such as [Fozzie](https://github.com/justeattakeaway/fozzie-components) for **VueJS components**, or [Snacks](https://snacks.takeaway.com/) and [Skip PIE](https://github.com/justeat/pie-project) for **React components**).
+For a list of what components are supported in our different libraries please refer to the [Components Status page](/components/component-status/).

 ---